numq/protobuf-blueprint-plugin/README.md

 ![logo](./media/logo.png)

 <!-- Plugin description -->
-**Protobuf Blueprint** is an Intellij Idea plugin that allows you to generate Protocol Buffers code using simple format.
+**Protobuf Blueprint** is an IntelliJ IDEA plugin that allows you to generate Protocol Buffers code using simple format.
 <!-- Plugin description end -->